-These results are astounding to say the least.
-They are astounding for two reasons: 1) It provides a clear and measurable path to maximizing a company’s value and likelihood of being acquired by a tech giant and 2) it provides insights about why a tech giant will buy targets based on their business model.
+These results are astounding, to say the least.
+They are astounding for two reasons: 1) They provide a clear and measurable path to maximizing a company’s value and the likelihood of being acquired by a tech giant and 2) they provide insight into why a tech giant will buy targets based on their business model.

-M&A Insights: The way a company uses this information, and the unique value Jahani & Associates brings to our clients’ business, is based on three factors:
+M&A Insights: The way a company uses this information, and the unique value Jahani and Associates brings to our clients’ business, is based on three factors:

 - The industry vertical of the target

 - The specific business processes that are congruent with those of selected acquirers